MANSA: Learning Fast and Slow in Multi-Agent Systems: Experiments

-\textbf{MANSA is a Plug \& Play IL Enhancement Framework.} To validate our claim that MANSA easily adopts MARL algorithms, we ran further experiments with a stronger CL baseline to test if MANSA is still beneficial when the CL baseline is stronger than the IL baseline (see Sec. \ref{sec:appendix_plugplay} in the Appendix).
-Even when the CL is a stronger algorithm, MANSA still outperforms the baselines by switching from IL to CL when CL is the better option.
-Moreover, as is explained in Sec \ref{sec:appendix_plugplay}, MANSA increases the number of CL queries when the underlying CL is stronger.
+To validate our claim that MANSA easily adopts MARL algorithms, we ran experiments with a stronger CL baseline to test if MANSA is still beneficial when the CL baseline is stronger than the IL baseline.
+To test this, we replaced QMIX in MANSA with a stronger CL component, W-QMIX.
+Fig. \ref{figure:further_lbf_exps} shows learning curves where, unlike in Figure \ref{fig:lbf}, IQL is outperformed by a CL algorithm, W-QMIX.
+For MANSA to achieve reasonable performance here, the switching controller ought to opt to use CL more frequently than IL even if this incurs a switching cost.
+Indeed, we see that in all maps, MANSA significantly outperforms the baselines, and from Table \ref{table:calls_to_cl_2} (see Sec. \ref{sec:appendix_plugplay} in the Appendix) we see that MANSA uses CL much more in these maps than the maps indicated in Table \ref{table:calls_to_cl_LBF}.
+Moreover, as with previous experiments, MANSA seems to have correctly identified states that benefit from CL (and those that do not) and have only used CL to achieve significant performance gains.